 Pour the wet ingredients into the dry ingredients, and using a spatula gently combine until the wet ingredients have been properly incorporated.
 Scoop the granola mixture out onto the prepared sheet pan.

 Using the spatula, push the granola into one half of the pan.
 You want it to be compact and about 1/2 inch to an inch thick.
 At this point, the granola will not be spread across the sheet pan.

 Place the granola in the oven and set a timer for 10 minutes.
 Once the time is up, remove the granola and using the spatula mix it to ensure that the pieces are all evenly browning.
 At this point, you can spread the granola out more so that it fills 3/4 of the sheet pan.
 Place in the oven and bake for another 15 minutes.

 Remove the granola from the oven and increase the temperature to 325F/160F.
 Using the spatula mix the granola again and spread it across so that it reaches each corner of the sheet pan.
 Sprinkle the coconut on top and place in the oven.
 Cook for another 10 minutes.

 At this point remove the granola and mix it one more time.
 Your granola will look still wet but it should be a nice golden brown and your nuts should be toasted.
+Wait about 5-10 minutes before spreading some chocolate chips and currants on top.
 Once it cools completely it will be crispy.
 Let the granola cool completely in the pan before breaking it into pieces.

 Once cooled break into your desired pieces and transfer into an airtight container.
 Granola can be kept in this container for up to a month, but it probably won't last that long 🙂